simopt-admin/simopt/docs/fcsa.rst

     * Default: 10^(-2)

+* step_type : type of step size used by prox to find next solution.
+Can be "const" or "decay".

+	* Default: "const"

+* step_mult : value of step size for constant, multiplier of k (iterration index) for decaying.

+    * Default : 0.1

 * search_direction : determines how solver finds the search direction.
 CSA: use gradient of most violated constraint, CSA-M: solve NLP with all violated constraints, FCSA: solve NLP with all violated constraints and objective gradient

     * Default: "FCSA"